When the freighter sent

 Alas the Ambassador's

-the freighter sank on February 21, three days after issuing its emergency distress signal.
+their life raft overturned in high seas while the freighter was sinking on February 21, three days after issuing

 At the time the ship